FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 When the information contains strategies for steering clear from mistakes, it will be labeled as _warning_.
 Each scenario assumes that you completed the previous ones, or that you are at least familiar with its objectives and terminology introduced.

-We start the tutorial with a brief overview of the NOMAD Archive and Repository (in short, NOMAD-lab) A more general tutorial can be found in the [FAIRmat tutorial 1](https://www.fairmat-nfdi.eu/events/fairmat-tutorial-1/tutorial-1-home).
+We start the tutorial with a brief overview of the _NOMAD Archive and Repository_ (in short, _NOMAD-lab_).
+ A more general tutorial can be found in the [FAIRmat tutorial 1](https://www.fairmat-nfdi.eu/events/fairmat-tutorial-1/tutorial-1-home).

 ## Navigating to the NOMAD {#entries_section}

 With the structure clear, let us jump into the NOMAD website.
 Only... there are several access points.
-The general [_landing page_](https://nomad-lab.eu/nomad-lab/) will give you and quick rundown of the _NOMAD Archive and Repository_, as wells as it features.
+The general [_landing page_](https://nomad-lab.eu/nomad-lab/) will give you a quick rundown of the NOMAD-lab, as wells as it features.
 Furthermore, it provides several links to documentation, tutorials, and the history behind the project.

-When accessing the data, however, we want to locate the _Archive and Repository_ itself.
+When accessing the data, however, we want to locate the NOMAD-lab itself.
 There are 2 public versions available:

 1. [stable](https://nomad-lab.eu/prod/v1/gui/search/entries), as the default, under "Open NOMAD" (highlighted <span style="color:orange">orange</span>).